 11.3 Seller may suspend or terminate the Contract (or any affected portion thereof) immediately for cause if Buyer (i) becomes Insolvent/Bankrupt, or (ii) materially breaches the Contract, including, but not limited to, failure or delay in Buyer providing Payment Security, making any payment when due, or fulfilling any payment conditions.

-11.5 Either Buyer or Seller may terminate the Contract (or the portion affected) upon twenty (20) days advance notice if there is an excusable event (as described in Article 10) lasting longer than one hundred and twenty (120) days or if it is not possible to avoid or mitigate such excusable event within such 120 days without unreasonable burden through an adjustment in schedule, price and other provisions of the Contract.
+11.5 Either Buyer or Seller may terminate the Contract (or the portion affected) upon twenty (20) days advance notice if there is an excusable event (as described in Article 10) lasting longer than one hundred and twenty (120) days or if it is not possible to avoid or mitigate such excusable event without unreasonable burden through an adjustment in schedule, price and other provisions of the Contract within such one hundred and twenty (120) days.
 In such case, Buyer shall pay to Seller amounts payable under Section 11.4, excluding the cancellation charge for uncompleted Products and/or Services.

 11.6 Buyer shall pay all reasonable expenses incurred by Seller in connection with a suspension, including, but not limited to, expenses for repossession, fee collection, demobilization/remobilization, and costs of storage during suspension.
 The schedule for Seller’s obligations shall be extended for a period of time reasonably necessary to overcome the effects of any suspension.